alphagov/ier-frontend/README.md

+# This code is retired

 #IER Frontend

-This is a snapshot of the frontend web code for Register To Vote.
-The code is pubilished here for informational purposes, and is not the latest version that is currently running in production.
+This is a snapshot of the frontend web code that runs Register To Vote.
+This repository is not under development and the code is not the version that is currently running in production; this code is retired.